 Operating Experience

-Rick Bolander currently serves as a board member of emerging digital media leaders Jacked and iForem, as well as established market players Chegg, Kajeet and Persistent Systems.
-Rick has invested in, served on the boards of, helped grow, and lead through exit some of the leading companies in the technology and communications industries, including AccessLine Communications (acquired by Telanetix); Arula Systems (acquired by Raritan); Concord Communications (IPO and then acquired by Computer Associates); Encentuate (acquired by IBM); Exodus Communications (IPO and then acquired by Savvis); IPWireless (acquired by Nextwave Wireless); Neopath Networks (acquired by Cisco); NetScaler (acquired by Citrix Systems); Placeware (M&A by Microsoft to become LiveMeeting); and Tut Systems (IPO and then acquired by Motorola).
+Rick Bolander currently serves as a board member of emerging digital media leaders Jacked and iForem. as well as established market players Chegg, Kajeet and Persistent Systems.
+Rick has invested in, served on the boards of, helped grow, and lead through exit some of the leading companies in the technology and communications industries, including AccessLine Communications (acquired by Telanetix), Arula Systems (acquired by Raritan); Concord Communications (IPO and then acquired by Computer Associates}: Encentuate (acquired by IBM), Exodus Communications (IPO and then acquired by Sawis); IPWireless (acquired by Nextwave Wireless}: Neopath Networks (acquired by Cisco); NetScaler (acquired by Citrix Systems); Placeware (M&A by Microsoft to become LiveMeeting): and Tut Systems (IPO and then acquired by Motorola).
 The board-level involvement and business relationships Rick built at these leading companies continue to serve Gabriel’s portfolio companies, as Rick works to build bridges between early-stage innovators and established industry players.
-Rick is also an advisor to The Infinity Venture Fund, a venture capital fund based in India, and is a charter member of The IndUS Entrepreneurs (TiE).
-He is also a charter member of AAMA, as well as a member of the International Electrical and Electronics Engineers Association and the National Venture Capital Association.
+Rick is also an advisor to The Infinity Venture Fund, a venture capital fund based tn India, and is a charter member of The IndUS Entrepreneurs (TIE).
+He is also a charter member of AAMA, as well as a member of the Intemational Electrical and Electronics Engineers Association and the National Venture Capital Association.

 Philanthropy